lostintangent/gistpad/README.md

 ![CodePen](https://user-images.githubusercontent.com/116461/71393589-171ed080-25c2-11ea-8138-ba075daf7d37.gif)

-Additionally, if you develop a playground locally, and want to export it to CodePen (e.g. in order to share it with the community), you can right-click the gist and select `Export Playground to CodePen`.
+Additionally, if you develop a playground locally, and want to export it to CodePen (e.g. in order to share it with the community), you can right-click the gist and select `Export to CodePen`.
 This allows you to develop within VS Code, and then share it when you're done.
 When a playground is exported to CodePen, it's tagged with `gistpad` so that the community can [see](https://aka.ms/gistpad-codepen) the pens being created with it.

 ![Export](https://user-images.githubusercontent.com/116461/71533903-39f60100-28b0-11ea-9e16-891a110c7074.gif)